10 Tips For Managing Users Across Multi-Cloud Services

 5. Do a regular audit.

 Schedule regular audits to keep track of who’s using what.
 These audits can be done manually or by using certain IT tools, although IT tools might only report the activity passing through the company firewall and miss your mobile users (including smartphones).
-To learn how to perform an audit manually, check out this article.

 As you perform an audit, look for patterns like people using different services to do the same thing.
 If you find people using different tools with the same functionality, you can group those tools together and condense the number of tools you’re using.